Allied Warships

 Please use this if you spot mistakes or want to improve this ships page.

-Noteable events involving Triton include:
+Notable events involving Triton include:

 7 Dec 1941

 USS Triton (Lt.Cdr.
 W.A.
-Lent) was at sea off Wake when the Japanese attacked Pearl Harbour.
+Lent) was at sea off Wake when the Japanese attacked Pearl Harbor.
 She had left base on 19 November to conduct a practice war patrol.
 This practice war patrol now became her first war patrol.

 11 Dec 1941